patch/cldr-number-pm5/README.md

 # VERSION

-This document describes CLDR::Number v0.09\_01, built with Unicode CLDR v24.
+This document describes CLDR::Number v0.09\_01, built with Unicode CLDR v24 and v26 (in transition).

 # DEPRECATION